twelsh37/radar-diaplay/README.md

 # radar-diaplay
-Just come code i put together to help me understand abit about PyGame.
+Just some code I put together to help me understand a bit about PyGame.

 Noting overly exciting I cover the following
  * Fonts